joshisj/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 **Note**
 Amazon S3 targets don't support `BeforeImageSettings`\.
 For S3 targets, use only the `add-before-image-columns` transformation rule to perform before imaging during CDC\.

+**Note for PostgreSQL as Source**
+DMS BeforeImage column feature for source PostgreSQL will work based on the source table replica identity setting.
+When you use source table with "Default" setting DMS can get before image only for the primary key column.
+In order to get BeforeImage for all columns you need to set "replica identity" setting to "Full".

+NOTE: Table replica identity with full setting will generate huge information in the logs so you will see changes in the Write-Ahead(WAL) log size.

 ### Using a before image transformation rule<a name="CHAP_Target.Kinesis.BeforeImage.Transform-Rule"></a>

 As as an alternative to task settings, you can use the `add-before-image-columns` parameter, which applies a column transformation rule\.
 With this parameter, you can enable before imaging during CDC on data streaming targets like Kinesis\.